fac/serverless-tools/README.md

 ### Deployer

 The deployer tool is used to bundle up the code in this repo and update the corresponding lambda functions.
-It supports both Lambdas with code in an S3 bucket as well as those deployed as a Docker container.
+It supports both lambdas with code in an S3 bucket as well as those deployed as a Docker container.

 ```yaml
   # Example entry in functions.yml for an S3-based function